sfidanza/worldcup/README.md

 - 'grunt' runs jshint, then cleans and rebuild the target static folder (js/css are not minified)
 - 'grunt minify' creates the minifed js/css files (not used for now, just to test)
 - 'grunt watch' watches for any change on client files (img, js, css, html) to update the target folder on the fly

+There will be more descriptions of the toolchain and technical choices in the wiki pages.